pjgcarmona/FlappyBirdGame/README.md

  Just click on Start Game

- Use the Spacebar to pass the bird between the pipes
+ Use the Spacebar to fly between the pipes

  Improve your score and enjoy yourself :)